the-teachingRSE-project/competencies/competencies.md

   Research software often starts out as a tool to answer a personal research question and becomes more important when other researchers rely on it.
   Some research software might even be used to deal with critical questions such as weather forecasting or medical diagnosis.
-  To formalize the process of giving good advice a classification of software is commonly used [@Wang2012; @Schlauch2018b] where research software can move from one class to another during its life-cycle.
+  To formalise the process of giving good advice a classification of software is commonly used [@Wang2012; @Schlauch2018b] where research software can move from one class to another during its life-cycle.
   [@Schlauch2018b] classify applications based on their scope and criticality and provide software engineering recommendations.
   The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.